HIPS/Spearmint/README.md

 Spearmint is a software package to perform Bayesian optimization.
 The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible.

+## IMPORTANT: Please read about the license
-## IMPORTANT: Spearmint is under an **Academic and Non-Commercial Research Use License**.
+Spearmint is under an **Academic and Non-Commercial Research Use License**.
 Before using spearmint please be aware of the [license](LICENSE.md).
 If you do not qualify to use spearmint you can ask to obtain a license as detailed in the [license](LICENSE.md) or you can use the older open source code version (which is somewhat outdated) at https://github.com/JasperSnoek/spearmint.

 ## IMPORTANT: You are off the main branch!
 This is the PESC branch.
 This branch contains the Predictive Entropy Search with Constraints (PESC) acquisition function, described in a paper soon to be posted on arXiv.
 Note: using PESC <i>without</i> constraints results in a method that is similar (but not exactly equivalent) to Predictive Entropy Search (http://arxiv.org/abs/1406.2541).
 This branch also comes with a basic 2D plotting routine.